MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Introduction

-Despite an increasing number of testing approaches aimed at mitigating this gap in multi-turn dialogue testing, most either depend heavily on human annotators or rely on large language models to generate test cases or act as a judge \cite{bai2024mt101}.
-The former is inevitably expensive and inaccessible to most dialogue system developers.
-The latter could reduce the cost of testing and realise human-like evaluation, but LLM judges are generally biased and could harm the reliability of evaluation \cite{huang2024limitationsfinetunedjudgemodels}.
-Considering the gap between existing approaches, which primarily focus on single-turn interactions, and the multi-turn nature of real-world systems, this research aims to propose a new approach for multi-turn dialogue testing.
+The main challenge of multi-turn testing is the automation of test oracles.
+The ideal test oracle is human judgement, but it is inevitably costly and inaccessible in testing scenarios where time and resources are constrained.
+Numerous testing approaches rely on LLM judges to give the final verdict\cite{bai2024mt101,zheng2023llmasajudge}, while prompting an LLM to provide a pass or fail verdict inevitably introduces bias, and further harms the reliability of evaluation \cite{huang2024limitationsfinetunedjudgemodels}.
+Considering the gap in existing approaches, which primarily focus on single-turn interactions, and the multi-turn nature of real-world systems, this research aims to propose an automated multi-turn dialogue testing approach that decouples the test oracle from straightforward verdicts of LLM judgements.

-Metamorphic testing (MT), a well-established software testing method, has shown potential to alleviate the oracle problem in the testing of generative AI (GenAI) systems \cite{genaist}.
+Metamorphic testing (MT) \cite{chan1998application}, a well-established software testing method, has shown the potential to alleviate the oracle problem in the testing of generative AI (GenAI) systems \cite{genaist}.
 Several MT-based approaches have been introduced to support single-turn testing for question-answering (QA) systems and large language models (LLMs)~\cite{chen2021qaasker, shen2022qaqa, hyun2024metal}.
-Metamorphic relations such as perturbations in character level, word level, and sentence level have been shown to be effective in some testing scenarios.
-However, relying solely on single-turn and lower-level perturbations in multi-turn dialogue testing fails to account for the essential differences between single-turn and multi-turn interactions, as these basic perturbations are insufficient to verify the context dependence intrinsic to multi-turn dialogues.
+Perturbations in character level, word level, and sentence level show effectiveness in some testing scenarios.
+However, relying solely on single-turn perturbations in multi-turn dialogue testing fails to account for the essential characteristic of multi-turn interactions, as these single-turn perturbations are insufficient to verify the context dependence intrinsic to multi-turn dialogues.
+In Fig.~\ref{fig:intro_example}, with the original test case as a test seed, dialogue-level perturbation produces test cases with nuanced context information for the same turn-wise input and reaches significantly enlarged dialogue coverage.

-In this paper, we propose MORTAR, a MetamORphic multi-Turn diAlogue testing appRroach, which mitigates the test oracle problem in the assessment of LLM-based dialogue systems.
-MORTAR automates the generation of follow-up question-answer (QA) dialogue test cases with multiple dialogue-level perturbations and metamorphic relations.
-MORTAR employs a novel knowledge graph-based dialogue information model which effectively generates perturbed dialogue test datasets and detects bugs of multi-turn dialogue systems in a low-cost manner.
-The proposed approach does not require an LLM as a judge, eliminating potential of any biases in the evaluation step.
-According to the experiment results on multiple LLM-based dialogue systems and comparisons with single-turn metamorphic testing approaches, MORTAR explores more unique bugs in LLM-based dialogue systems, especially for severe bugs that MORTAR detects up to four times more unique bugs than the most effective existing metamorphic testing approach.